-Nevada Copper's board of directors decreased in size to six members with the retirement of Mr. Bradley, Mr. Giuffre and Mr. Matysek.
+Nevada Copper's board of directors decreased in size to five members with the retirement of Mr. Bradley, Mr. Giuffre and Mr. Matysek.
+Mr. Bill Myckatyn, who did not stand for election at the annual general meeting, held April 28, 2017, has left the Board.
 With Mr. Bradley's retirement, the Corporation announced that Mr. Iorich, a Non-Executive Director, was appointed Non-Executive Chairman.